w3c/wai-video-standards-and-benefits/README.md

 ## Translation Notes

-(In January 2019 we are finalizing a new process for translations.
+(In February 2019 we are finalizing a new process for translations.
 Until it is complete, please coordinate all translations with shawn@w3.org Thanks.)

 **Check if the [player is available in your translated language](https://github.com/ableplayer/ableplayer/blob/master/README.md#user-content-supported-languages).**